SquareSquash/web/doc/README_FOR_APP.md

 * PostgreSQL 9.0 or newer
 * The Bundler gem
 * Git 1.7 or newer

+To realize full stack symbolication for iOS/OS X crashes, the following are additional requirements (either on the computer running Squash or on the computer where script/squash_symbolicate_ios_crash will be run):

+* OS X
+* Xcode
+* plcrashutil (part of PLCrashReporter)
+* iOS/OS X application .dSYM files

+In the latter form, the script/squash_symbolicate_ios_crash, config/databas.yml, config/symbolication_paths.yml, and the lib/squash_ios_crash_log_symbolication.rb
+files and folder structure are required.

 ### Notes on some of the gem and library choices